jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 export { getPostFeed };
 ```

-Someday I'll create a unit test for that, pinky swear, but for now...
+You can checkout my most recent version of that on [GitHub](https://github.com/andymagill/dev.magill.next/blob/master/app/feed/%5Btype%5D/route.tsx).
+Someday I'll create a unit test for that function, pinky swear, but for now...

 3. **Route the Feed**: Let's "feed" our blog data to an API route.tsx